scottaj/mocha.el/README.md

 ```

-In order to run tests there are two functions exposed. `mocha-test-project` will run all the tests in your project. `mocha-test-file` will try to test just the current file you are visiting with mocha.
+In order to run tests there are three functions exposed:

+1. `mocha-test-project` will run all the tests in your project.
+1. `mocha-test-file` will test just the current file you are visiting with mocha.
+1. `mocha-test-at-point` will try and semantically find the nearest enclosing `it` or `describe`, and just run that.

-You can run either of these functions via `M-x`, or assign them to hotkeys.
+You can run any of these functions via `M-x`, or assign them to hotkeys.